Your library card entitles you to borrow from the Cambridge and Te Awamutu Public Libraries.

 If you would like to order an item from outside of Waipā there will be a charge involved.
 This can vary between $8.00 and $15.00 depending on the library it comes from.
 There is also no guarantee the other library will be willing to lend the item you have requested.

-You can email us your recommendation (download a form here) or if you are in the library please talk to one of the librarians and they will give you a form to fill in.
+An online form is available from our website here (click on request for purchase - you will be asked to log in first).
+You can also email us your recommendation (download a form here) or if you are in the library please talk to one of the librarians and they will give you a form to fill in.
 Please note that not all recommendations will be purchased.
 They need to meet the conditions set out in the libraries’ collection development policy.

 You may still be able to join as a temporary member.
 For more details please contact the libraries.
 The other option is that if you may know someone in Waipā District who would be willing to let you use their card while you stay here.
 It is important to note that the person lending you their card is ultimately responsible for any items taken out on the card.